jasonmrimer/tandem-server-sim/README.md

 ## To View

+npm will run from `localhost:3000`.

 Visit the homepage `/` for the simulation table.
 Visit the stats page `/stats` for the statistics table.

-(npm and yarn will run from `localhost:3000`)

 ## To Run

-In the project directory, you can run:
+In the project directory, run:

+### `npm install`

+Installs all the project dependencies and creates the node_modules package.

 ### `npm run build`